-Next, identify the best tactics to use: live-bait rigs, jigs, crankbaits, spinnerbaits, or floating/diving crankbaits.
-Like the pilgrimage itself, the approach many anglers apply to catching walleye is often governed as much by nostalgia, as by strategy.
+Next, identify the best tactics to use for walleye: live-bait rigs, jigs, crankbaits, spinnerbaits, or floating/diving crankbaits.
+The approach many anglers apply to catching walleye is often governed as much by nostalgia as by strategy.

-Jigs adorned with soft plastic or bucktail bodies, and often tipped with live bait, continue to be early season favourites.
+Jigs adorned with soft plastic or bucktail bodies, and tipped with live bait continue to be early-season favourites.
 This presentation is highly productive when you find a group of walleye in a relatively confined area.
 But, one-dimensional thinking almost always results in overlooked opportunities.

 Trolling or controlled drifting with crankbaits or live-bait spinner rigs are versatile options to locate fish.
 Use presentations that work well together, though.
-When fishing with two or more anglers, for example, a trolling speed that might be great for a spinner and bait rig (usually best at a slow speed) is seldom suitable for crankbaits (which usually work best at a faster clip).
+A trolling speed that might be great for a spinner and bait rig (usually slow) is seldom suitable for crankbaits (usually faster).

 Be sure to work as a group.
-The person operating the motor might unconsciously tailor boat speed to their lure choice, without being aware others in the boat using different presentations are essentially just biding time.
+The person operating the motor might subconsciously tailor boat speed to their lure choice, without being aware that others using different presentations are essentially just biding time.
 A well co-ordinated trolling run makes use of all the rods and lures in the boat to explore various depths and lure colours and options to find walleye and determine the best overall presentation.
 Then, everyone can switch to the hot tactic.